maharshi95/acf-data/docs/structure.md

 5. **Scoring**: Points are awarded for correct answers, with toss-up questions typically worth 10 points and bonus questions worth 10 points.
 An incorrect answer results in a negative score of -5 points.

-## Entities
+## Entities and Relationships

-To better understand the tournament structure, here are the key entities involved:
+To better understand the full scope of the database and the data model, let's break it down into its core components:

-- **question_set**: A collection of questions grouped by a common theme or difficulty.
-- **question_set_edition**: A specific edition of a question set, which may be updated or revised over time.
-- **packet**: A set of questions used in a specific round or match.
-- **packet_question**: A mapping between packets and questions, indicating which questions are included in which packets.
-- **question**: An individual question, including metadata such as author, category, and difficulty.
-- **tournament**: A specific tournament, including details such as name, location, and dates.
-- **round**: A specific round within a tournament, which may use a particular packet of questions.
-- **game**: A match between two teams within a round.
 - **team**: A team participating in the tournament.
 - **player**: An individual player on a team.
-- **tossup**: An instance of a question that is asked in a game and is open to all team members to answer.
 - **buzz**: A player's attempt to answer a tossup question, including the position and value of the buzz.

 These entities form the foundation of the tournament's structure and organization.

 #### __Question Organization__

+- `question_set`: A collection of questions grouped by a common theme or difficulty.
+- `question_set_edition`: A specific edition of a question set, which may be updated or revised over time.
+- `packet`: A set of questions used in a specific round or match.
+- `packet_question`: A mapping between packets and questions, indicating which questions are included in which packets.
+- `question`: An individual question, including metadata such as author, category, and difficulty.

 ```mermaid
 erDiagram